-The dairy aisle has seen a transition in recent years with 1 in 3 Americans consuming plant-based milk weekly.
+The dairy aisle has seen a transition in recent years with 1 in 3 Americans consuming plant-based milk over dairy milk on a weekly basis.
 Plant-based milk isn’t a new concept; it has existed for some time.
 However, today, with increased health consciousness, plant-based milk is finding its way into every home.
 In fact, over 67% of U.S. adults have already tried non-dairy milk.

 Plant-based milk vs cow milk has been a topic of debate for a long time.
 What is plant-based milk?
 Plant-based milk is prepared by grinding a plant source (Bambara groundnut, oat, pea, rice, soy,...) with water, then adding optionally some vegetable oil, flavors, vitamins, and minerals.
 It is typically lower in saturated fats and calories than cow’s milk and it’s a good option for people who are lactose intolerant and prone to milk allergies.

 Cow’s milk and plant-based milk are classified into various types.
 Here are a few popular forms of each-

 Depending on the fat percentage, cow’s milk falls into 6 major types.
 Here are the types of cow milk with everything you need to know about them.